FruitonTeam/JsonSchemaValidator/README.md

 Validation errors will be output to the command line.

+You can test the app by running it on `FruitDb.schema.json` and `FruitDb.json` from this repo.

 ### Deployment to Bamboo
 1. Open in Visual studio 2017 (or vim?)
 1. Change what you want